-Several of our projects with a focus on empowerment study a broad range of cultural leisure activities that are often neglected by educational large-scale studies.
-These activities include musicking (in elementary and secondary students), painting, reading and writing, and sports.
+Several of our projects in this main research area address a wide range of cultural leisure activities of children and young people that are often neglected by educational large-scale studies.
+These activities include musicking (by elementary and secondary students), painting, reading and writing, as well as sports activities or digital making.
+We examine the determinants of participation, in particular children’s and adolescents’ participation-related beliefs.
+On this basis, we investigate aspects of the quality of interventions to increase participation.

 Musical activities are an important aspect of cultural participation, however, quantitative-empirical studies of determinants of musical activities in primary school age are rare.